0Sanketh9/Hypothesis-Testing/README.md

               We got pvalue as 0.47 > than significance level(5%).so "WE ACCEPT NULL HYPOTHESIS(H0)".

 b)LabTAT----- A hospital wants to determine whether there is any difference in the average Turn Around Time (TAT) of reports of the laboratories on their preferred list.
 They collected a random sample and recorded TAT for reports of 4 laboratories.
-TAT is defined as sample collected to report dispatch.
-   Analyze the data and determine whether there is any difference in average TAT among the different laboratories at 5% significance level.
+TAT is defined as sample collected to report dispatch.Analyze the data and determine whether there is any difference in average TAT among the different laboratories at 5% significance level.

 Assumptions   H0:No difference in average TAT of reports for different laboratories.
               H1:Yes there is significant  average TAT of reports for different laboratories.

   INFERENCE:::Using  Using "ANOVA TEST"